netlooker/registryonsteroids/README.md

 }
 ```

-* Rebuild theme registry to let Drupal detect the new functions.
+* Clear the cache to rebuild the theme registry and let Drupal detect the new functions.

 * Create a node of type page and remember its node id.